0xn3va/application-security-handbook/Web Application/Regular Expressions/README.md

     - Simplify character ranges, for example `[ab]` instead of `[a-z0-9]`.

 <details>
-<summary>Detecting backtracking loops</summary>
+<summary>Detecting Catastrophic backtracking</summary>

-You can use [doyensec/regexploit](https://github.com/doyensec/regexploit) to detect backtracking loops in your regexes that lead to ReDoS.
+You can use [doyensec/regexploit](https://github.com/doyensec/regexploit) to detect Catastrophic backtracking in your regexes that lead to ReDoS.

 **regexploit does not guarantee the detection of 100% vulnerable regexes, this is just one of the relatively easy ways to check your regex**